 Teen suicide is when a child ends his or her own life.
 It can be impulsive or planned.
-Sometimes, other people are physically hurt in the act.
-Not all suicide attempts lead to death.
+However, not all suicide attempts lead to death.
 In fact, it doesn’t always mean your child wants to die.
-It could be their way of calling for help.
+It could be his or her way of calling for help.

-People who have these thoughts suffer a range of symptoms.
+People who have suicidal thoughts suffer a range of symptoms.
 Sadness, despair, neglect, and anger are among them.
-Teens may act differently than adults.
-Some people who struggle with suicide might not display any signs.
-Leading warning signs for suicide include:
+Some people who struggle with suicide may not display any signs.
+Leading warning signs for suicide may include:

 - Asking about death or how to commit violent acts.